 “People who practice yoga” on the other hand, are much easier to find.

-You can use my calculations or do your own based on how many sales you’d like to make in a month and what your conversion rates are.
+You can follow these calculations based on how many sales you’d like to make in a month and what your conversion rates are.

 You can gather your conversion rate from your Etsy stats, found under Shop Manager.
 Or, gather numbers from Google Analytics to calculate the conversion rate of your website.